Lucrative baby eel fishery shut down over illegal sales

-PORTLAND, Maine (AP) - Authorities in Maine say they're shutting down the state's highly lucrative baby eel fishery early this year due to concerns about illegal sales.
+PORTLAND, Maine (AP) - Maine's highly lucrative baby eel fishery is being shut down two weeks early due to concerns about illegal sales.

 Fishermen seek the elvers in Maine because of the fish's role as seed stock in Asian aquaculture.
-The Maine Department of Marine Resources says it's shutting down the fishery Thursday, which is two weeks ahead of schedule.
+The Maine Department of Marine Resources announced that it's shutting down the fishery on Thursday morning.

 The elver fishery is tightly regulated to deter poaching because of the high value of the baby fish.
-They're selling for nearly $2,400 per pound at the docks.
+They're selling for nearly $2,400 per pound at the docks in Maine, the only state with a significant elver fishery.

+Maine fishermen had harvested more than 90 percent of the 9,688-pound annual limit as of Wednesday.

-The marine department says an investigation by the Maine Marine Patrol revealed some elver dealers in the state have been paying a cash amount that is much less than the typical price for legally harvested eels.
+Some elver dealers in the state have been paying a cash amount that is much less than the typical price for legally harvested eels, Jeff Nichols, a spokesman for the marine department, said an investigation by the Maine Marine Patrol found.

+"The future of this lucrative fishery is now in question," state Marine Resources Commissioner Patrick Keliher in a statement.

+Keliher added that the state will consider additional measures to make sure it remains in compliance with the Atlantic States Marine Fisheries Commission, an interstate authority that manages fisheries.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.